accack/Collection/Unix Primer.md

 `echo $CASROOT`|Prints out the value of `CASROOT`, or `/usr/local/CAS3.0` `printenv CASROOT`|Does the same thing in bash and some other shells.

-###Interactive History
+###Previous Commands
-A feature of bash and tcsh (and sometimes others) you can use the up-arrow keys to access your previous commands, edit them, and re-execute them.
+A feature of most terminal-type editors is that you can use the up-arrow keys to access your previous commands, edit them, and re-execute them.

 ###Tab Completion
-A feature of bash and tcsh (and possibly others) you can use the TAB key to complete a partially typed filename.
+Another feature of many editors is that you can use the TAB key to complete a partially typed filename.
 For example if you have a file called`constantine-monks-and-willy-wonka.txt` in your directory and want to edit it you can type`vi const`, hit the TAB key, and the shell will fill in the rest of the name for you (provided the completion is unique).
+Bash will even complete the name of commands and environment variables.

-Bash will even complete the name of commands and environment variables.And if there are multiple completions, if you hit TAB twice bash will showyou all the completions.
-Bash is the default user shell for most Linux systems.
+If there are multiple completions, if you hit TAB twice your terminal will probably show you all the completions.

 ###Redirection
 Command|Description